ibm-cloud-docs/vmware-service/common/support.md

 # Getting help and support for {{site.data.keyword.vcf-aas}}
 {: #support}

-If you experience an issue or have questions when using {{site.data.keyword.vmware-service-full}}, you can use the following resources before you open a support case.
+If you experience an issue or have questions when using {{site.data.keyword.vmware-service_full}}, you can use the following resources before you open a support case.
 {: shortdesc}

 * Review the [FAQs](/docs?tab=faqs&tags=get-support%2Cbilling-usage%2Caccount%2Csell&faqtags=vmwaresolutions%2Cvmware-service) in the product documentation.